ybayle/awesome-deep-learning-music/README.md

 - 17 architectures used.
 See the list of [architectures](architectures.md).
 - Number of articles per year:
 ![Number of articles per year](fig/articles_per_year.png)
+- Only 35 articles (23%) provide their source code.
+Repeatability is the key to good science, so check out the [list of useful resources on reproducibility for MIR and ML](reproducibility.md).

 ## How To Contribute